 With over 1.5 million residents potentially on the road at any given time, driving in San Antonio can be challenging.
 With limited public transportation, driving “across town” can mean being behind the wheel for an hour or more.
-Throw in a scenic and meandering downtown riverwalk, and approximately 40 million annual visitors and things can get as spicy as the salsa at Mi Tierra.
+Throw in a scenic and meandering downtown riverwalk, approximately 40 million annual visitors, and things can get as spicy as the salsa at Mi Tierra.

 San Antonio can be a dangerous place to drive, both physically and fiscally.
 San Antonio averages 40-50,000 collisions per year, with nearly a third resulting in injuries or fatalities.

 Since most accidents are caused by a failure to control speed, law enforcement does its best to slow this trend by writing tickets.
 In the US, 100,000 speeding tickets are written every day, and, no doubt, San Antonio drivers get their fair share.
 At an average cost of $150 a ticket, the nation’s speeders pay out nearly $5.5 billion dollars in fines, and each of them faces a 22-25% increase in their car insurance premiums for the next three years.

 All of these costs could be drastically reduced with better driving by all.
 San Antonio drivers can bring these numbers down by taking defensive driving (also known in Texas as a “driver safety course”).
 Tips and reminders of how to navigate the roads safely are the main topics of any driving course.
 The stated purpose of a TDLR-approved course is to teach drivers to “change their perceptions, attitudes, and skills to make Texas roads and highways a safer place to drive.”
 Other benefits of taking a defensive driving course include ticket dismissal and insurance savings, all at a reasonable cost.

 The Easiest Way to Take Defensive Driving in San Antonio?
 Do it Online